 - Countrywide mortgage-backed securities cases.
 Represented the former CEO and chairman of Countrywide in a series of securities fraud cases over mortgage-backed securities, helping to secure dismissals of the vast majority of the cases at the pleading stage.

-- Confidential arbitration.
+- Confidential arbitration over real estate partnership dispute.
 Served as lead trial counsel for a partner in a real estate joint venture who was sued by his partner for breach of fiduciary duty and breach of contract.
 After a full hearing on the merits, all claims of wrongdoing alleged against Matt’s client were rejected by the arbitration panel.

 - 212 Investment Corp. et al. v.
 Myron Kaplan et al. (New York Supreme Court and arbitration).
 Served as lead trial counsel for one of two co-general partners who were sued in a three-year arbitration and trial court proceeding over an alleged hedge fund fraud.
 After 17 days of arbitration hearings, the three-member panel denied all claims against Matt’s client and awarded the client all of his attorneys' fees and costs expended in defending himself, totaling in excess of $1.6 million.
 The other general partner suffered a $77 million arbitration award.

-- Confidential arbitration.
+- Confidential arbitration over real estate partnership dispute.
 Played a leading role in an arbitration involving a dispute over San Diego and North Los Angeles County real property worth hundreds of millions of dollars.
 Matt’s client was alleged to have improperly and fraudulently obtained partnership property in breach of his fiduciary duties to his partner.
 After 16 days of arbitration hearings, the arbitrator denied all claims against Matt’s client and awarded him the disputed real estate.

 Honors & Awards